 Students will not know ahead of time whether an assignment will be collected or a quiz will be given.
 Furthermore, if an assignment is collected, the student will not know ahead of time if it will be graded for accuracy.
 Therefore, it is important that all assignments are done to the best of the student's ability.

-· Retests are allowed on unit tests only if all of the unit’s work is turned in by the unit test.
-Students must complete a retest module on Canvas prior to the retest.
+- One retest is allowed on unit tests only if all of the unit’s work is turned in before the unit test.
+Students must complete retest assignment(s) during their lunch prior to the retest.
 It is also strongly encouraged to seek additional tutoring and/or perform test corrections prior to retesting.
 The higher of the two grades is taken up to a maximum of 100%.

 Students must adhere to the Make-Up Policy regarding making up missed work when absences are excused.
 Unexcused absences result in loss of credit for missed assignments.
 The Make-Up Policy is described separately from this syllabus.
 For details, click the link for Make-Up/Late Work Policy.